Our Approach

 Abuja, Nigeria

-In response to the needs identified in the previous phase, we co-developed a clear programme to improve gradually the cancer care eco-system in the city.
-Through a transparent and participatory process, we identified the solutions that will have the biggest impact and are realistic to implement.
+Through a transparent and participatory process, C/Can and Abuja identified solutions that are realistic to implement and will maximise impact.
 We then mapped the solutions to develop a five-year roadmap (Strategic Plan) and the first cycle of work for the city (City Programme).

 Phase 5